How to pay your Local Property Tax

 The deductions are spread evenly across the number of payments you get during the year.

-You can choose to pay by deduction at source when you make your tax return using the paper form or online.
+You can pay by deduction at source using the LPT online service.

-There are a number of ways to pay your LPT in a single payment in full.
-You can select your preferred option when you submit your LPT Return by 10 November 2021.
+There are a number of ways to pay your 2024 LPT in a single payment in full.

 |Single payment methods||Latest date for payment||More details|